-Just a sample of some the professions eligible for an EB2-NIW Visa include: systems analyst, researcher, scientist, artist, agronomist, animator, musician, singer, doctor, dentist, pilot, entrepreneur, engineer of any kind, designer, lawyer, therapist, economist, teacher, business person, veterinarian, nurse, pharmacist, urban planner, consultant, project manager, and architect.
+Just a sample of some the professions eligible for an EB2-NIW Visa include: systems analyst, researcher, scientist, artist, agronomist, animator, musician, singer, doctor, dentist, entrepreneur, engineer of any kind, designer, lawyer, therapist, economist, teacher, business person, veterinarian, nurse, pharmacist, urban planner, consultant, project manager, and architect.

 Although this list is not exhaustive, we must make clear that not just any professional will qualify by virtue of their identifying themselves as being a member of one of the above detailed professions.
 They also need to demonstrate that their proposed work in the U.S. will serve a national interest.